ABOUT CPF

 With the intensifying climate physical and transition impacts worldwide and the increasing aspiration of all stakeholders to transition towards low carbon society, CPF recognizes the imperative of climate actions, hence, sets our corporate position on public policy engagement and trade association membership across all jurisdictions that we have operations, to be in line with Paris agreement which aims to limit global temperature increase to well below 2 degrees Celsius, while pursuing efforts to limit the increase to 1.5 degrees.

-CPF regularly reviews and monitors the status of public policy engagement and trade association membership to align with environmental impact mitigation, especially on GHG emission reduction.
-In case the trade association’s position on climate change misaligns with ours, further engagement will be conducted to steer their position to be in line with CPF in order to move towards a low carbon society.
+CPF regularly reviews and monitors the status of public policy engagement and trade association membership to align with environmental impact mitigation especially on GHG emission reduction.
+In case the trade association’s position on climate change misaligns with ours, further engagement will be conducted to steer their positions to be in line with CPF in order to move towards a low carbon society.
+This will accelerate the accomplishment of the Company’s, the country’s, and the World’s journey to low carbon with equipped governmental and private climate instrument.

 Associations/ Institutes Description

-1 Food Reform for Sustainability and Health (FReSH) workstream under World Business Council for Sustainable Development (WBCSD) A global collective work of members on progressive business solutions to transform the food and agricultural systems, to achieve regenerative and equitable food systems.
-The Company is an active member in Responsible Meat initiative, which drives to accelerate responsible and climate-friendly farming, and positive consumption, which aims to collaboratively build a more resilient health system and accelerate climate, nature, and equity action.
+2 Food Reform for Sustainability and Health (FReSH) workstream under World Business Council for Sustainable Development (WBCSD) A global collective work of members on progressive business solutions to transform the food and agricultural systems, to achieve regenerative and equitable food systems.
+The Company is an active member in Agriculture & Food Pathway working group, which focuses on driving for greenhouse gas emission through innovation, positive agriculture, and sustainable diets.
+WBCSD regularly engages and contributes to policy-makers discussion, representing the private sectors’ interests in driving global climate actions.

-2 UN Global Compact Network Thailand (GCNT) CPF is a co-founder to the local network of the world’s largest corporate sustainability initiative, the network works together to align strategies and drive operations to realize societal sustainability goals, with an environmental focus area on climate change.
+3 UN Global Compact Network Thailand (GCNT) CPF is a co-founder to the local network of the world’s largest corporate sustainability initiative, the network works together to align strategies and drive operations to realize societal sustainability goals, with an environmental focus area on climate change.
 The network allows exchanges of best practices and opportunities to jointly drive for private-public sector commitment in pursuing Thailand’s net zero goal.
+It regularly works with governmental agencies to represent private sector’s interests relating to ESG.

-3 SeaBOS Seafood Business for Ocean Stewardship (SeaBOS) initiative is an cross-sector collaboration within the global seafood industry, involving nine of the world’s largest seafood companies, working with experts to achieve sustainable seafood production and healthy ocean.
-The initiative works across multi-dimensions.
-One of which is climate resilience, whose objectives are to address the complexity and diversity of climate change impacts, seek and develop corresponding solutions to build resilience, and implement climate change mitigation activities.
+4 SeaBOS Seafood Business for Ocean Stewardship (SeaBOS) initiative is a cross-sector collaboration within the global seafood industry, involving nine of the world’s largest seafood companies, working with experts to achieve sustainable seafood production, healthy ocean and reduction of GHG emissions.
+The initiative works across multi-dimensions through task forces.
+One of which is climate resilience, which focuses on emission reduction in line with scientific targets, innovates operations and supply chain, as well as reports the results in public domain.

-5 U.S. Soybean Export Council (USSEC) CPF representative from World Trade Regulations Office, serves as Sustainable Livestock Office Manager, Thai Feed Mill Association, coordinates with U.S. Soybean Export Council (USSEC) to stress the importance of GHG measurement in soy plantation affecting supply chain in Thai Livestock businesses.
-USSEC then uses such information in their presentation and future discussions on GHG reduction.
+6 U.S. Soybean Export Council (USSEC) CPF representative from Trade Rules and Regulations Monitoring Office, serving as Sustainable Livestock Office Manager, Thai Feed Mill Association (TFMA), coordinates with U.S. Soybean Export Council (USSEC) to stress the importance of GHG measurement and reduction in soy plantation affecting supply chain in Thai Livestock businesses.
+TFMA and USSEC have developed cooperation and signed memorandum of understanding (MOU) on March 22, 2024 to exchange knowledge and information on sustainable feed raw materials production and low greenhouse gas emissions.

-6 Thailand Supply Chain Network (TSCN) CPF, along with the other 8 leading private companies, founded Thailand Supply Chain Network in 2019 with the aim to establish intercorporate collaboration among entrepreneurs to exchange information, knowledge and experience.
+7 Thailand Supply Chain Network (TSCN) CPF, along with the other 8 leading private companies, founded Thailand Supply Chain Network in 2019 with the aim to establish intercorporate collaboration among entrepreneurs to exchange information, knowledge and experience.
 The network supports Thai business in adhering to sustainable business practice throughout the entire supply chain, domestic or overseas.
-Among the five working groups, there is Sustainability and Circular Economy, which focuses on integration of ESG framework and the transition to become a low-carbon economy.
+CPF is active in Sustainability and Circular Economy working, which has a strong emphasis on integration of ESG framework, the transition to become a low-carbon economy, and monitoring of emerging regulations.
+The Network regularly provides opportunities for members to exchange, engage and contribute to climate action-related policy drafting.

-9 The Joint Standing Committee on Commerce, Industry and Banking (The Thai Chamber of Commerce, The Federation of Thai Industries, The Thai Bankers’ Association) CPF advisor and representative from World Trade Regulations Office, on behalf of Thai Chamber of Commerce, participate in Sustainability Committee on Climate Change.
-The committee is responsible for establishing proposals for private sector in monitoring and driving Thai policies in support of Thailand and private sector GHG reduction.
-This includes opinion provision of Climate Change Act and relevant measures.
+9 The Joint Standing Committee on Commerce, Industry and Banking (Board of Trade of Thailand, Federation of Thai Industries, Thai Bankers’ Association) CPF advisor and representative from Trade Rules and Regulations Monitoring Office, on behalf of Board of Trade of Thailand, participate in Committee on Climate Change.
+The committee is responsible for establishing proposals for private sector in monitoring and driving policies in support of Thailand and private sector GHG reduction.
+Those include opinion provision for Climate Change Act and relevant measures.

-10 The Thai Chamber of Commerce CPF representative from World Trade Regulations Office is designated by The Thai Chamber of Commerce as a main contributor to agricultural GHG reduction.
-The representative also serves as a Sub-Committee on climate change policy for Thailand agricultural sector, aiming to establish Thailand’s National Determined Contributions (NDCs).
+10 The Thai Chamber of Commerce and Board of Trade of Thailand CPF representative from World Trade Regulations Office is designated by The Thai Chamber of Commerce as a main contributor to agricultural GHG reduction.
+The representative also serves as a sub-committee on climate change policy for Thailand agricultural sector, aiming to establish Thailand’s National Determined Contributions (NDCs).
+The sub-committee aims to uplift the understanding of GHG reduction in upstream value chain through the arrangement of training and seminar for the chamber members and farmers.

 The sub-committee wishes to Uplift understanding of GHG reduction in upstream value chain through arrangement of training and seminar for the chamber members and farmers.

-1. A research of GHG reduction of 3 feed raw materials namely maize, casava, and rice in collaboration with the Department of Agriculture and National Science and Technology Development Agency and
+1. Creating collaboration among related sectors to achieve GHG reduction of 3 feed raw materials namely maize, casava, and rice

-2. The establishment of Sustainable Livestock Office in the Association where representative from World Trade Regulations Office is designated as Office Manager.
+2. Establishing Sustainable Livestock Office in the Association with a representative from the Trade Regulations Monitoring Office acting as the office manager.

-13 Thai Broiler Processing Exporters Association CPF’s advisor posted as President of Thai Feed Mill Association calls for support from executives of Thai Broiler Processing Exporters Association to fund research projects:
+13 Thai Broiler Processing Exporters Association CPF advisor, posted as the President of Thai Feed Mill Association, calls for support from executives of Thai Broiler Processing Exporters Association to fund research projects:

-1. Project on Environmental Assessment of Maize Plantation in Chiang Rai and
+1. Project on Environmental Assessment of Maize Plantation in Chiang Mai and

 2. GHG Reduction in Livestock Supply Chain (GHG Measurement in Maize Plantation)

-14 Federation of Livestock and Aquaculture (comprising 11 associations) The uplift of knowledge and understanding of the Federation members via communications and activities such as Workshop on Thai Livestock towards NetZero Emission.
+14 Federation of Livestock and Aquaculture (comprising 15 associations) The uplift of knowledge and understanding of the Federation members were arranged via communications and activities such as Workshop on Thai Livestock towards Net-zero Emission.

-15 Thai AEO Importer & Exporter Association CPF’s advisor, as President of the Association, continually raises awareness of carbon and arranges activities among its members.
+15 Thai AEO Importer & Exporter Association CPF advisor, as the President of the Association, continually raises awareness of carbon and arranges related activities among its members

-16 Walmart’s Project Gigaton CPF is part of Project Gigaton launched by Walmart in 2017.
+16 Walmart’s Project Gigaton CP Foods Product Inc., a subsidiary of CPF, is part of the Project Gigaton launched by Walmart in 2017.
 The project allows engagement on climate actions among suppliers, NGOs and other stakeholders, with the aim to reduce or avoid one billion metric tons (a gigaton) of greenhouse gases from the global value chain by 2030.
-CPF has received recognition ‘Merchandising Impact Award of Sustainability’ from Walmart Annual Supplier Growth Forum 2022, in recognition of the efforts to ensure sustainable and traceable seafood production.
-This was in the form of substantial plastic reduction, increased Best Aquaculture Practices (BAP) 4-star farms certification, clean energy consumption through technology.
+CPF has received recognition ‘Merchandising Impact Award of Sustainability’ from Walmart Annual Supplier Growth Forum 2023, in recognition of the sustainability efforts.

 17 ESG Network Listed companies join hands as ESG Network, creating a space of learning and exchanges on ESG framework, as well as support the integration of sustainability into business operations.
-Corporate members are able to collaborate with civil society and public sector to drive positive impacts and sustainability nation-wide.
+Private sector can collaborate with civil society and public sector to drive positive impacts and sustainability nation-wide.
+ESG Network works closely with Stock Exchange of Thailand and other governmental agencies to contribute opinions and feedback proposed regulatory directions.

 Performance